sleepyOwl14/proximax-bc-docs/docs/guides/monitoring/monitoring-a-transaction-status.md

 ## Troubleshooting: Monitoring transactions on the client side

-The nem2-sdk for typescript base Listener was designed to work on Node.js backend environments.
+The xpx-chain-sdk for typescript base Listener was designed to work on Node.js backend environments.

 To make the code work in the client side (e.g., Angular, React, Vue.), pass the browser implementation of the WebSocket to the Listener.